Where to learn German

 It is convenient to look for a job in Germany on these services:

 Immigration to Germany is possible in several ways: student, professional, marriage, humanitarian and ethnic (for Jews and Germans).
 German is important for all of these methods, but especially for the first two.
-Depending on which path you have decided to choose for immigration, in order to obtain German citizenship, you need to live in the country for from 3for marriage immigration up to 8in most cases years.
+Depending on which path you have decided to choose for immigration, in order to obtain German citizenship, you need to live in the country for from 3 up to 8 years.
 You will also need to prove your knowledge of German is at least at the B1 level, confirm the ability to support yourself and have no criminal record.
 To obtain a German passport, you will have to renounce your current citizenship.